 This is a luxury casino resort about twenty minutes off the Strip.
-At one end of the casino (and with a separate entrance and parking popular with local residents) is a kid-friendly playground with a multi-screen movie theater, bowling alley, video game arcade and a two-story supervised kids' program, Kids Quest, which my 5-year-old raved about.
-It takes babies as young as 6 weeks and kids as old as 12, will feed kids meals and snacks, and costs about $7 an hour.
-(It's open late, until 1 am on weekends, perfect for an adults-only dinner, movie night or some time at the blackjack tables).
+At one end of the casino (and with a separate entrance and parking popular with local residents) is a kid-friendly playground with a multi-screen movie theater, bowling alley, video game arcade, and a two-story supervised kids' program, Kids Quest takes babies as young as 6 weeks and kids as old as 12 and will provide kids with meals and snacks.
+(It's open late until 1 am on weekends, perfect for an adults-only dinner, movie night, or some time at the blackjack tables).

 At night, this castle is like a kid's fairy tale come true, lit up in pinks, purples, and greens.
 Across the drawbridge lies one of the most kid-friendly hotels in Las Vegas, with a King Authur theme that will delight kids and anyone who grew up loving tales of knights in shining armor.
 Puppet shows and costumes will enthrall younger children.
 Rooms are some of the most inexpensive on the Strip.

 Older kids and teens will appreciate this hotel for its backyard theme park, the Adventuredome.
 Rollercoasters, water rides, and video games make this indoor theme park loud but entertaining.

 Its water park, with a wave pool and sandy bottom lagoon, is a hit with kids.
 During the day, there's a rare coin museum, a walk-through aquarium, and several trendy restaurants.

 This hotel blends affordable elegance with kid-friendly amenities such as cheap and quick food, a video arcade and a pool area with a lazy river and wave pool.

 New York New York Hotel Casino